-- 11. Illinois Certified Shorthand Reporter: A court reporter is the silent person in the courtroom who is responsible for making a full, verbatim stenographic report of all of the testimony and the evidence and all other proceedings presented in the trial court.
-And, upon request, produce a written transcript of the proceeding. - 12.
-Land Evaluation and Site Assessment: An evaluation system created by the U.S. Department of Agriculture to combine soil quality factors with other factors that affect the importance of the site for continued agricultural use. - 13.
-Landowner: Person(s) holding legal title to property for the location of an SES from whom the Company is seeking, or has obtained, a temporary or permanent easement, or any person(s) legally authorized by a landowner to make decisions regarding the mitigation or restoration of agricultural impacts to such landowner's property, unless the property owner has an equity interest in an SES. - 14.
-Operator: The entity responsible for the day-to-day-operation and maintenance of the SES, including any party subcontractor. - 15.
-Owner: The entity or entities with an equity interest in an SES Project, including their respective successor and assigns.
-Owner does not mean (i) the property owner from whom land is leased for locating the SES Project (unless the property owner has an equity interest in the SES Project); or (ii) any person holding a security interest in a SES Project solely to secure an extension of credit, or a person foreclosing on such security interest provided that after foreclosure, such person seeks to sell a SES Project(s) at the earliest practicable date.
+- 7. Escrowee: A bank or trust company duly authorized to do business in the State of Illinois and legally authorized to do business in the State of Illinois and legally authorized to administer trusts and escrow accounts. - 8.
+Ground-mounted Solar Energy System: A solar energy system and its related equipment that has its support structure placed directly on the ground and is not attached or affixed to an existing structure. - 9.
+Land Evaluation and Site Assessment: An evaluation system created by the U.S. Department of Agriculture to combine soil quality factors with other factors that affect the importance of the site for continued agricultural use. - 10.
+Landowner: Person(s) holding legal title to property on the pipeline route from whom the Company is seeking, or has obtained, a temporary or permanent easement, or any person(s) legally authorized by a landowner to make decisions regarding the mitigation or restoration of agricultural impacts to such landowner's property. - 11.
+Operator: The entity responsible for the day-to-day-operation and maintenance of the WECS, including any party subcontractor. - 12.
+Owner: The entity or entities with an equity interest in WECS Project, including their respective successor and assigns.
+Owner does not mean (i) the property owner from whom land is leased for locating the WECS Project (unless the property owner has an equity interest in the WECS Project); or (ii) any person holding a security interest in a WECS Project solely to secure an extension of credit, or a person foreclosing on such security interested provided that after foreclosure, such person seeks to sell a WECS Project(s) at the earliest practicable date. - 13.
+Prime farmland: Agricultural land comprised of soils that are defined by the USDA Natural Resources Conservation Service as being "prime" soils (generally considered the most productive soils with the least input of nutrients and management). - 14.
+Professional Engineer: A qualified individual who is licensed as a professional engineer by the State of Illinois. - 15.
+Solar Energy System ("SES"): An alternative energy facility that consists of one or more ground-mounted or free-standing solar collection devices, solar energy related equipment, and other associated infrastructure with the primary intention of generating electricity or otherwise converting solar energy to a different form of energy for primarily commercial or other off-site use; also known as a solar power plant and a solar farm. - 16.
+Substation: The apparatus that connects the electrical collection system of the WECS(s) and increases the voltage for connection with the utility's transmission lines.

-- 16. Prime farmland: Agricultural land comprised of soils that are defined by the USDA Natural Resources Conservation Service as being "prime" soils (generally considered the most productive soils with the least input of nutrients and management). - 17.
-Professional Engineer: A qualified individual who is licensed as a professional engineer by the State of Illinois. - 18.
-Solar Energy System ("SES"): An alternative energy facility that consists of one or more ground-mounted or free-standing solar collection devices, solar energy related equipment, and other associated infrastructure with the primary intention of generating electricity or otherwise converting solar energy to a different form of energy for primarily commercial or other off-site use; also known as a solar power plant and a solar farm. - 19.
-Substation: The apparatus that connects the electrical collection system of the SES(s) and increases the voltage for connection with the utility's transmission lines. - 20.
-Visual screen: A visual barrier which, through the use of vegetative landscaping, opaque fencing, or approved combination thereof, is of such nature and density that provides year-round opacity and screens structures and activities on the parcel, from a single-story dwelling viewpoint.
+17. Visual screen: A visual barrier which, through the use of vegetative landscaping, opaque fencing, or approved combination thereof, is of such nature and density that provides year-round opacity and screens structures and activities on the parcel, from a single-story dwelling viewpoint.